Echocardiography: Intracardiac echocardiography

 Intracardiac echocardiography (ICE) is specialized form of echocardiography that uses catheters to insert the ultrasound probe inside the heart to view structures from within the heart.

 ICE is often used as a part of the cardiac procedure of crossing the interatrial septum with a transseptal puncture to permit catheter access from the right atrium to the left atrium; alternative access to the left heart would be retrograde through the aorta and across the aortic valve into the left ventricle.

 ICE has the benefit over transthoracic echocardiography in that an operator who is performing a sterile procedure can also operate the ICE catheter and it is not limited to visibility problems that can arise with transthoracic or transesophageal echo.
 Though, there are image quality limitations due to size constraints of the probe being limited to a catheter.

 ICE is often inserted through the femoral vein and into the right atrium.

 From the right atrium, visualization of the interatrial septum, all four cardiac chambers, all four valves, and the pericardial space (for an effusion) can be readily visualized.

 It can also be advanced across the atrial septum into the left atrium to visualize the left atrial appendage during left atrial appendage occlusion device deployment.

 Utilization of ICE imagery can be incorporated into the 3-D models built with electroanatomic mapping systems.

 Intravascular ultrasound

 Intravascular ultrasound (IVUS) is a specialized form of echocardiography that uses a catheter to insert the ultrasound probe inside blood vessels.
 This is commonly used to measure the size of blood vessels and to measure the internal diameter of the blood vessel.
 For example, this can be used in a coronary angiogram to assess the narrowing of the coronary artery.
 If the catheter is retraced in a controlled manner, then an internal map can be generated to see the contour of the vessel and its branches.

 Modes

-The various modes listed below essentially describe how the ultrasound crystals are used to obtain information.
+The various modes describe how the ultrasound crystals are used to obtain information.
 These modes are common to all types of echocardiography.

 A-mode

-Amplitude mode is not a mode used in modern echocardiography.
+A-scan or one dimensional ultrasound represents over half the standard ECHO exam.
+For example, it is how aortic stenosis valve area (or any obstruction).
+It is also how pressures are calculated in the heart such as right ventricle systolic pressure (RVSP).
+It is usually used in the form of Doppler measurements.
+There are two forms, pulse and continuous.
+Pulsed allows velocities to be calculated in a specific place, but has a limited velocity range is can be used.
+Continuous wave allows the velocity to be measured from zero to the fastest blood velocities a diseased heart can generate.
+However, it can not tell you where in the A-scan the high velocity is coming from.
+Continuous wave would be used to calculate aortic stenosis because you know the high velocity is coming from the stenosis region.
+Pulsed would be used to find a ventricular septal defect where there should be no velocity across the septum and the pulsed tells you the location.